Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

-Note that $Z_N(t)$ corresponds to the proportion of individuals that have a different type at time $t$ under $\om$ and $\om^\delta$.
-Let us assume that at time $t$ a graphical element arises in the basic background.
-If the graphical element corresponds to a mutation event, then $Z_N(t)\leq Z_N(t-)$.
+Note that $Y_N^{\neq}(t)$ is the number of individuals that have a different type at time $t$ under $\om$ and $\om^\delta$. {In particular, we have $Y_N^{\neq}(t) \leq N$ a.s.} Let us assume that at time $t$ a graphical element arises in the basic background, {i.e. $t$ is an arrival time of one of the Poisson processes in the family $\Lambda$.} If the graphical element corresponds to a mutation event, then $Y_N^{\neq}(t)\leq Y_N^{\neq}(t-)$.
 If the graphical element is a neutral reproduction, we have